photondb/.github/profile/README.md

 # PhotonDB

 PhotonDB is a non-profit, open-source organization.
-It provides the components to build high-performance, data-intensive applications.
+It provides the components to build high-performance data stores.